ocadotechnology/newrelic-alerts-configurator/newrelic-alerts-configurator-dsl/README.md

         serversMetric { /* configuration described in Servers metric condition DSL section */ }
         apmKeyTransation { /* configuration described in Apm key transaction condition DSL section */ }
         apmExternalService { /* configuration described in APM external service condition DSL section */ }
-    }
+        +conditionConfig // if you already have condition defined, you can add it by using unary plus operator }

     channels {